magnos-code/magnos/docs/source/conventions.rst

 --------------------------

 Magnetic moments :math:`\mu` are usually given in units of :math:`\mu_B` (the Bohr magneton).
 Spin angular momentum :math:`S` is usually given in units of :math:`\hbar`.
 In these units, the magnitudes are related by :math:`\mu = 2S\mu_B`.
-When reading files with magnetic data, by default Magnos assumes magnetic moments are being provided.
+When reading files with magnetic data, by default Magnon assumes magnetic moments are being provided.
 To instead read spin quantum numbers, a scaling of :math:`2` may be applied.

 Rotation matrices are labelled :math:`Q`.
 Their column vectors are labelled :math:`\mathbf{q}_1`, :math:`\mathbf{q}_2`, :math:`\mathbf{q}_3`.